 The Company provides an Executive Management Annual Incentive Plan (the Plan) which is administered by the Committee.
-Participants in the Plan are those officers occupying executive management positions (President & CEO, the Executive Vice-Presidents and the Vice-Presidents).
-The Vice President, Pension Investments & Treasurer has a different annual incentive as described below under "Annual Incentive Paid to Vice President, Pension Investments & Treasurer" and is not covered under the Plan.
+Participants in the Plan are those officers occupying executive management positions (President & CEO, the Executive Vice Presidents and the Vice Presidents).
+The Vice President, Pension Investments & Treasurer has a different annual incentive and is not covered under the Plan.